Drill mode in a visualization in Power BI

-Drill down requires a hierarchy
+Drill requires a hierarchy

 When a visual has a hierarchy, you can drill down to reveal additional details.
 For example, you might have a visualization that looks at Olympic medal count by a hierarchy made up of sport, discipline, and event.
-By default, the visualization would show medal count by sport -- gymnastics, skiing, aquatics, etc. But because it has a hierarchy, selecting one of the visual elements (such as a bar, line, or bubble), would display an increasingly more-detailed picture.
+By default, the visualization would show medal count by sport -- gymnastics, skiing, aquatics, and so on.
+But, because it has a hierarchy, selecting one of the visual elements (such as a bar, line, or bubble), would display an increasingly more-detailed picture.
 Select the aquatics element to see data for swimming, diving, and water polo.
 Select the diving element to see details for springboard, platform, and synchronized diving events.

-You can add hierarchies to reports you own but not to those shared with you.
+You can add hierarchies to reports you own, but not to those shared with you.
 Not sure which Power BI visualizations contain a hierarchy?
 Hover over a visualization and if you see these drill controls in the top corners, your visualization has a hierarchy.

 Dates are an unique type of hierarchy.
 When you add a date field to a visualization, Power BI automatically adds a time hierarchy that contains year, quarter, month, and day.
 For more information see Visual hierarchies and drill-down behavior or watch the video below.

 To learn how to create hierarchies using Power BI Desktop, watch the video How to create and add hierarchies

 In Power BI service or Desktop, drill requires a visualization with a hierarchy.

 To follow along, open the Retail Analysis sample and create a treemap that looks at Total Units This Year (Values) by Territory, City, PostalCode, and Name (Group).
 The treemap has a hierarchy made up of territory, city, postal code, and city name.
 Each territory has one or more cities, each city has one or more postal codes, and so on.
 By default, the visualization displays only the territory data, because Territory appears first in the list.